opulo-inc/docs/docs/openpnp/calibration/10-vacuum-sensor/index.md

 # Vacuum Part Detection

 While the bottom camera can detect if a part was successfully picked with reasonable accuracy, you can also use the LumenPnP's vacuum sensors to double check a successful pick.
-The way this works is that when a part is successfully picked, it creates a seal at the end of the nozzle.
+When a part is successfully picked it creates a seal at the end of the nozzle.
 This seal increases the vacuum pressure in the pneumatic line which is picked up by the vacuum sensors.
 OpenPnP can use this increase in pressure to detect if a part was successfully picked.

-We switched vacuum sensors between v2 and v3 versions of the machine.
-Make sure you're using the correct config for your hardware.

 ## Actuator Setup

+!!!
+NOTE
+    The LumenPnP v2 kit machine has different vacuum sensors than the v3 semi-assembled machine.
+Make sure to follow the steps for your machine version below.

 ### LumenPnP v3